 The DSP instruction set consists of 30 basic instructions, optimized for high-code density and reduced execution time.
-Single-cycle instruction execution is possible because of the pipeline and other architectural features.
+Single-cycle instruction execution is possible because of the Z90T366 pipeline and system architecture.
 Table 74 contains a description for each instruction.